If you want to apply to Harvard, the deadline for Fall 2023 admissions is January 1 and the fee for the application is $75.

 |Applicants Who Submit ACTs||45%|

-Harvard University does not offer early decision but does offer early action.
+Harvard does not offer early decision but does offer early action.

-The Early Action deadline is November 1, which is coming up fast!
-Harvard will release EA admissions decisions no later than December 16.
+🗓️ The Early Action deadline is November 1.
+Harvard will release EA admissions decisions no later than December 15.

 Harvard accepts about 14% of early action applicants and 5% all applicants for all deadlines.
 In 2021, Harvard admitted 894 of the 6,416 who applied early action.

-Getting into Harvard is extremely difficult.
+It is extremely difficult to get into Harvard.
 Harvard evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny or waitlist.

 Schools that are extremely difficult to get into, like Harvard, accept fewer than 30% of all applicants.
 At least 75% of admitted students have GPAs in the top 10% of their high school class and scored over 1310 on the SAT or over 29 on the ACT.